-So what is VAT?
-Is it just something like international sales tax?
+What is VAT?
+Is it a type of international sales tax?

-Not really.
-It’s a system of taxation employed by 166 countries (notably, not by the United States) around the world that spreads taxation across the many layers of production, not just the end consumer.
+VAT is a system of taxation employed by 166 countries, though not by the United States.
+It's different from sales tax, as it spreads taxation across the many layers of production, not just the end consumer.

-With the VAT system, that dollar of tax is sprinkled throughout the chain of sock production.
-The cotton company might pay a farmer 20 cents of VAT for the 2 dollars of cotton it buys to first develop the socks.
-Fruit Of The Loom would then pay 20 cents of VAT for the 2 dollars of synthesized cotton it subsequently buys from the cotton company, and so on up the supply chain to Target.
-The Target shopper would therefore only pay 20 cents of tax for the two dollars of Target profit margin.
+With the VAT system, that dollar of tax is sprinkled throughout the chain of t-shirt production.
+The textile company might pay a farmer 20 cents of VAT for the 2 dollars of cotton it buys to create the fabric.
+The t-shirt manufacturer would then pay 20 cents of VAT for the 2 dollars of cotton fabric it subsequently buys from the textile company, and so on up the supply chain.
+The shopper only pays 20 cents of tax for the two dollars of retail profit margin.

-The theoretical upshot is that less sales tax burden is placed on the consumer, who is already of course paying income tax.
+Theoretically, a lower sales tax burden is placed on the consumer, who is already paying income tax.

 Should my company allow employees to expense VAT?

-It gets more complicated for multinational companies when mid-chain buyers and suppliers enter into the VAT system for the first time; in those cases, companies should fall back on accepted best practices for helping employees expense VAT charges.
-In other words, your company might see tax charges on B2B transactions that it’s not used to seeing.
+It gets more complicated for multinational companies when mid-chain buyers and suppliers enter into the VAT system for the first time; your company might see tax charges on B2B transactions that it’s not used to seeing.
+In those cases, companies should fall back on accepted best practices for helping employees expense VAT charges.

 What sort of VAT misconduct should employers look for on expense reports?

-A common impropriety is double-billing for tax: sales tax and VAT.
-An example would be an employee goes out for a $30 dinner and claims he spent $3 dollars on sales tax and another $2 on VAT when he in fact only one of those taxes were assessed.
-Of course, the numbers can scale up.
+One common scam is double-billing, expensing both sales tax and VAT.
+An example would be an employee enjoying a $30 dinner and claiming they spent $3 dollars on sales tax and another $2 on VAT, when only one of those taxes was actually assessed.
+Those numbers can quickly scale up for larger bills.

-VAT, by its multinational nature, is also inherently less easy to police than, say, California state sales tax.
-It can, therefore, be used as a bargaining chip by opportunistic elements of the supply chain.
-As an incentive to do business, a vendor could offer no VAT or (more commonly) bake the VAT into a discounted total.
-Mistepping employees could turn around an expense the full amount plus VAT, or just generally be opaque about its presence in the transaction while reporting full costs and taxes.
+VAT, by its multinational nature, is also inherently less easy to police.
+It can also be used as a bargaining chip by opportunistic elements of the supply chain.
+As an incentive to do business, a vendor could offer to reduce or eliminate the VAT as part of a discounted total.
+Employees might mistakenly expense the full amount plus VAT.
+Or they may be purposefully opaque about its presence in the transaction while reporting full costs and taxes.

 Conceptually, VAT is a small tax break for citizens, shifting some of the financial burden of sales tax to companies and corporations throughout the production cycle.
-Despite its good intentions, it adds a layer of complexity to back-office reporting that sometimes manifests itself in employee fraud—as a tool for extracting more money from employers via expense reports.
+Despite its good intentions, it adds a layer of complexity to financial reporting that may manifest itself in employee fraud, usually as a tool for extracting more money from employers via expense reports.